Zhaoyang-Chu/code-unlearning-ICSE25/README.md

 # code-unlearning

 Welcome to our repository 🌟!
 Here, we present our PyTorch implementation for the ICSE submission 📚 "Forget It!
 Erasing Memorization in Code Language Models via Machine Unlearning".
-Our work focuses on a novel approach to reduce the memorization of sensitive data by code language models, contributing to the field of ethical AI and data privacy.
+Our work focuses on a novel approach to reduce the specific data memorization in code language models, contributing to the field of ethical AI and data privacy.
 We are excited to share our findings and methodology with the community and look forward to collaborative exploration and discussion.
 If you encounter any issues or have questions about our code, please don't hesitate to reach out through the `Issues` section.